OE ELECTRICS LIMITED STANDARD TERMS AND CONDITIONS OF SUPPLY (Download PDF)

 14.2.2 if delivered by hand, on the day of delivery;

-14.2.3 if sent by facsimile transmission on a working day prior to 4pm, at the time of transmission and otherwise on the next working day, or;
+14.2.3 if sent by facsimile transmission on a working day prior to 4pm, at the time of transmission and otherwise on the next business day, or; 11 OE USA T&C Supply – 2020-07

-14.2.4 if sent by email transmission, on a working day prior to 4pm, at the time of transmission and otherwise on the next working day.
+14.2.4 if sent by email transmission, on a working day prior to 4pm, at the time of transmission and otherwise on the next business day.

 15.1 Unless the context otherwise requires, any term or expression which is defined in or given a particular meaning by the provisions of Incoterms (latest version) shall have the same meaning in these Conditions, but if there is any conflict between the provisions of Incoterms (latest version) and these Conditions, the latter shall prevail.

-15.3 Prices are expressed in British pound sterling – unless stated otherwise by the Company.
+15.3 Prices are expressed in U.S. Dollars unless stated otherwise by the Company.
 If the Buyer pays any amount to the Company in any currency other than the invoiced currency and the rate of exchange applied to the transaction results in the Company receiving less than the invoiced price, the Buyer will pay the remaining amount to the Company.
 Please also see condition 15.8.

-15.4 Unless otherwise agreed in writing between the Buyer and the Company, the Goods shall be delivered ex works (Incoterms latest version).
+15.4 Unless otherwise agreed in writing between the Buyer and the Company, the Goods shall be delivered domestically FOB Shipping Point, or internationally exworks (Incoterms latest version).
 Any indication of weights and dimensions relating to deliveries given by the Company to the Buyer will be indicative until such time as goods are finally manufactured and packed.
 The Company will not be liable for any discrepancies between estimated weight and dimension data provided in advance of packing and final data after packing.
 The Buyer is responsible for arranging collection from the Company’s premises and for the arrangement of transportation, freight and insurance.

 15.5 Manufacturing of the Goods will not commence until payment has been received in full.
-A cheque given by the Buyer in payment shall not be treated as a discharge until the same has been cleared.
+A check, ACH, or Wire given by the Buyer in payment shall not be treated as a discharge until the same has been cleared.

-15.6 Payment is due within seven days of Order acknowledgement being issued by the company.
-If the Buyer fails to pay the Company any sum due pursuant to the Contract the Buyer will be liable to pay interest to the Company on such sum from the due date for payment at the annual rate of 4% above the base lending rate from time to time of the Bank of England, accruing on a daily basis until payment is made, whether before or after any judgement.
-The Company reserves the right to claim interest under the Late Payment of Commercial Debts (Interest) Act 1998.
+15.6 Payment is due within seven (7) days of Order acknowledgement being issued by the Company.
+If the Buyer fails to pay the Company any sum due pursuant to the Contract the Buyer will be liable to pay interest to the Company on such sum from the due date for payment at the annual rate of 4% above the U.S. Prime Rate as set by the U.S. Federal

 15.7 Lead times stated commence on date of receipt of payment.
 Failure to pay by the required date may mean that lead times are altered by the Company.